KDE/documentation-develop-kde-org/content/hig/components/assistance/tooltip.md

     values.
 -   Tooltips for a disabled control should include information regarding the disabled state of the control.
 Include this information even if the control is enabled.
-For instance: \'Go to the next unread message\' in the case of enabled controls and \'Go to the next unread message (No unread messages left)\' when disabled.
+For instance: 'Go to the next unread message' in the case of enabled controls and 'Go to the next unread message (No unread messages left)' when disabled.
 -   Consider adding small informational buttons for touch screen use.

 ### Appearance